 …she starts yelling for Potter (expecting Harry Potter we find out)

-she would say – “Come on Potter” “Get in here NOW Potter” to every SINGLE person that walked by our room, it was extremely humorous for about 2 minutes but got old REALLY fast, we ended up cancelling with him after 50 minutes once Alexis finally lost her patience completely.
+she would say – “Come on Potter” “Get in here NOW Potter” to every SINGLE person that walked by our room, it was extremely humorous for about 2 minutes but got old REALLY fast, we ended up canceling with him after 50 minutes once Alexis finally lost her patience completely.
 We decided that we’d reschedule with a surgeon closer to home if we need to go that route.
 I just giggle when I think about her expecting Harry Potter to come in and examine her.
 Gosh, that girl never fails to make me laugh even in stressful scenarios like that 😀

 Keith came home a day early from Rochester so he could go to work, my Mom (Grandma) came to help with the last day of appointments and brought us back home afterward, that was really kind of her to drive for 12 hours round-trip, she insisted- it made Alexis pretty happy to see her Grandma.

-Cadence stayed home at a friends for the couple days until Keith got home.
+Cadence stayed home at a friends house for the couple days until Keith got home.
 She didn’t have to miss any school that way, she sure loves learning and going to school, she is doing really well in 7th grade.
 She has moved to the High School this year- hard to believe how fast she is growing up.

 Cadence is such a great support for Alexis, I know Alexis missed her a lot, she asked for her often throughout our stay.

-Cheers it’s a New Year!!!
+Cheers, it’s a New Year!!!
 2017…

-I hope everyone has an amazing year, thanks for all the kind words and support you all have shown our family while we experience our journey with all the ups and downs.
+I hope everyone has an amazing year, thanks for all the kind words and support you all have shown our family while we experience our journey through all the ups and downs.
 I learn more and more every single day and really enjoy sharing our experience with you all 🙂